nqpierE/gdbs/README.md

 # gdbs
 Application to switch tools of gdb.
 This application supports legacy gdb, peda, gef, pwndbg.

+# Requirements
+You have to install go and gdb.

 # installaion
 Run following commands to install application.
 ```